Math 25a: Theoretical linear algebra, Fall 2018

 Math Night (collaborative homework session): Monday 8-10pm, Leverett House Dining Hall (more info)

-- Midterm 2: Wednesday, Nov 1
+Midterm 2: Fri, Nov 9, 9-10:15am

 There will be 10 assignments posted below as the semester progresses.
-Homework will be due each Wednesday before 10am in the CA's mailboxes on the 2nd floor of the Science Center.
+Homework will be due each Friday at 5pm in the CA's mailboxes on the 2nd floor of the Science Center.

 LaTeX: It is required that you type your solutions in LaTeX.
 You can either download LaTex or use sharelatex which allows you download, edit, and compile LaTeX files online.
 See here for a guide to notation in LaTeX.
 Also Detexify is a useful tool for finding the commands for various symbols.
 The source code for the assignments should be a helpful guide.
 The most basic thing to know/remember is that math always goes in between dollar signs.

 Extra credit: Throughout the semester there will be several extra credit opportunities, which will allow you to explore topics beyond the lectures/textbook.
 These assignments are meant to be fun, and the extra points might help you to not stress too much about your grade.
 The due dates will be on the Friday after each midterm and also the last week of class.
 Please note that the extra credit is “extra”, i.e. optional, and if your HW/exam scores are good, you won’t need the extra credit to get a good grade in the course.